wweiss/aws-serverless-etsy-shop-event-source/README.md

 ## Etsy API Key Parameters

-The app requires the an Etsy developer API Key.
+The app requires an Etsy developer API Key.
 The following steps walk you through registering the app with your Etsy Developer account to create these values.

 1. Create an [Etsy](https://www.etsy.com) account if you do not already have one